weaveworks/weave/site/ipam.md

 #### <a name="consensus"></a>Via One-off Consensus

 Alternatively, you can let Weave Net determine the seed automatically via a consensus algorithm.
-Since you don't need to provide it with a list of peer names anymore, you can let Weave Net generate those randomly for you as well.
+Since you don't need to provide it with a list of peer names anymore, you can let Weave Net derive those automatically for you as well.

 However, in order for Weave Net to form a single consensus reliably you must now instead tell each peer how many peers there are